chuyangliu/snake/README.md

 ## Experiments

-We use two metrics to evaluate the performance of an AI:
+We have used two metrics to evaluate the performance of an AI:

 1. **Average Length:** Average length the snake has grown to (*max:* 64).
 2. **Average Steps:** Average steps the snake has moved.